rafikurnia/rafikurnia.github.io/README.md

 # Welcome!

 This is a behind-the-scene of https://rafikurnia.com
-You can leave any comments by [creating an issue](https://github.com/rafikurnia/rafikurnia.github.io/issues/new)!

 ## Author